songster-sa/aws-developer-associate-notes/readme.md

 ## ECS / ECR - elastic containers service / elastic containers registry
 - buildSpec.yaml file
+- ECR - to store, manage, and deploy Docker container images (uses S3 internally)
+- ECS - to run, stop, and manage Docker containers on a cluster
+- launch types
+    - Fargate launch type - for serverless
+    - EC2 launch types - for more control you can launch the tasks on EC2 too
+- single task vs separate tasks
+    - when containers are launched on single tasks - they share memory

 ## Serverless computing - Lambda and friends
 - event driven, API driven